Roboskel-Manipulation/kalman_filter/README.md

 ### Description
 A ROS package with an implemented kalman filter, using the OpenCV [KalmanFilter class](https://docs.opencv.org/master/dd/d6a/classcv_1_1KalmanFilter.html#a077d73eb075b00779dc009a9057c27c3). \
 The main node accepts `geometry_msgs/PointStamped` points and it applies a Kalman filter.
-The input topic is defined in the config file `params.yaml`.
 The filtered points are published to the topic `/kalman_points`.

 ### Parameters
-* `keypoint_topic`: Input topic
 * `variable_timestamp`: True if the prediction is based on the timestamp of the messages (default: False)
 * `frequency`: Used in the prediction only if `variable_timestamp` is set to False. (default: 30 => visual sensor's frequency)
 * `Rx, Ry, Rz`: Noise covariance matrix